EvilAngel00/TWEB-Project01/documentation/Technical Documentation.md

     ├── main.html               - View
     └── main.less               - Styles

-You can generate a new route by typing the command “yo angular-fullstack:route [route-name]”.
+You can generate a new route by typing the command `yo angular-fullstack:route [route-name]`.

 On the server side, there is an “api” section.
 This section contains a functional REST API and each directory is a different endpoint.
 Here you can see an example of directory content under the server/api section: